Details

 RTAC did for them in

-not having their pensions reduced by 3-4% and paying back thousands of
+not HAVING THEIR PENSIONS REDUCED by 3-4% and paying back MANY

 dollars in what the CPS claimed was “overpayments.”